|Looks Just like Molly when she was small|

 Don't fence me in

 The date was set, and I asked Elaine to go, but she was busy at church and couldn't.
-I then asked a friend of ours, Karen Newhall who has 20 years experience in developing drugs for animal health and has a working sheep farm with two border collies.
-We chose a day to go, and off to Lafayette we went.
-A lot of small talk in the 3-hour drive, but as we got closer, the conversation was getting serious about the dogs.
+I then asked a friend of ours, Karen Newhall, who has 20 years of experience in developing drugs for animal health and has a working sheep farm with two border collies.
+We chose a day to go, and off to Lafayette, we went.
+A lot of small talk in the 3-hour drive, but the conversation was getting serious about the dogs as we got closer.
 "What are we going to say?"
 "What are we going to ask?"
-I told Karen, I was getting a little nervous.
-In my past life, I was a detective for 25 years in a major city, but what I was about to do hit close to home and concerned me more than anything I had done in those twenty-five years.
-As we pulled in, I turned to Karen and said, "I hope it's not as bad as we've been told" and she said "Me too".
+I told Karen I was getting a little nervous.
+I was a detective for 25 years in a major city in my past life, but what I was about to do hit close to home and concerned me more than anything I had done in those twenty-five years.
+As we pulled in, I turned to Karen and said, "I hope it's not as bad as we've been told," and she said, "Me too."

-The farm property was located at 10112 South 700 East, Clarks Hill, Indiana, which is a rural farm property; there are a mobile home and at least two metal pole buildings and four wire corn cribs.
+The farm property was located at 10112 South 700 East, Clarks Hill, Indiana, which is a rural farm property; there is a mobile home and at least two metal pole buildings, and four-wire corn cribs.
 Many of the dogs are housed in a 30 x 60 metal pole building.
 The property is overgrown and unkempt.
 Some dogs are housed in the corn cribs, one dog was tied outside, and one dog was loose.
-The border collies totaled at 43, that’s all we could see.
+The border collies totaled at 43; that’s all we could see.

-One night a week or so ago, I was sitting in my recliner, and Clancy had crawled in my lap and was sound asleep, Abbie was right next to me as close as she could get, with Dutchess laying at my feet.
-Clancy was knocked completely out, fast asleep and I was rubbing him from his snout down his back, it was heaven for both of us.
-Just then I thought about Randy and his dogs, and I don’t know why.
-I’m sure he cares for them but has he experienced this, the bond and love of a dog.
-Has he experienced the speed of them running and playing and being happy watching them run and jump?
+One night a week or so ago, I was sitting in my recliner, and Clancy had crawled in my lap and was sound asleep; Abbie was right next to me as close as she could get, with Dutchess laying at my feet.
+Clancy was knocked completely out, fast asleep, and I was rubbing him from his snout down his back; it was heaven for both of us.
+Just then, I thought about Randy and his dogs, and I don’t know why.
+I don't know if he cares for them but has he experienced this, the bond and love of a dog.
+Has he experienced the speed of them running and playing and being happy watching them play and jump?
 With 43 dogs on his property, it would be hard.
-He has stated that he can’t let them out because he’s afraid they will run off or get hurt, so I imagine they stay in their kennel all day begging for attention and just a chance to run.
+He has stated that he can’t let them out because he’s afraid they will run off or get hurt, so they stay in their kennel all day begging for attention and just a chance to run.

 To the dogs I left behind, know this, we did everything we could do.
-It's in God's hands now, and hopefully I'll see you again, maybe even at the bridge where you'll finally be able to run and scamper and have someone hug and hold you, stroking you face looking into your sad eyes...I'm sure I'll know you, Your faces will live with me forever...
+It's in God's hands now, and hopefully, I'll see you again, maybe even at the bridge where you'll finally be able to run and scamper and have someone hug and hold you, stroking your face looking into your sad eyes...I'm sure I'll know you; your faces will live with me forever...